apiel/radka/README.md

 As you can see, in this example, we are also importing a css file.
 This is to include the CSS inside the shared bundle.

-We are still missing a way to create some shared component.
+We are still missing a way to create some shared components.
 Create a file `src/components/Hello.jsx`:

 ```jsx
 import { jsx } from 'radka';